Image: Astrid Kaemmerling, The Innards of a Room, Mixed-media on Paper, 8.5x11in., 2017.

 we must lean in, together, to hear.

-Interdisciplinary artist-scholars Astrid Kaemmerling and Becca J.R.
-Lachman’s book-length collaboration HOME - SICK has been fueled by mailing stanzas and mixed-media collages between SE Ohio and the Bay Area since 2015.
+Our book-length collaboration HOME – SICK has been fueled by mailing and emailing stanzas, photographs, and mixed-media collages between SE Ohio and the Bay Area since 2015.

-Through this creative cross-pollination and long-distance friendship, their work more fully enters themes of body as home and space as story, even when that home is unsafe, unfinished, or carries weighty mysteries “too close to home,” such as unexplained infertility or personal trauma carried into our evolving adult lives and sense of selves.
+Through this creative cross-pollination and long-distance friendship, our work more fully enters our experiences related to body as home and space as story, even when that home is unsafe, unfinished, or carries weighty mysteries “too close to home” into our evolving adult lives and sense of selves.

-Likewise, their collaboration seeks to better claim and publicly articulate their current narratives as growing feminists and female artists fulfilling various roles.
 Sectioned narratives play with time, space and order.
-Whether an actual house going through years of renovation, or a body and spirit doing the same, the work leans into and against the domestic, the feminine and feminist, and the power of female friendship to coax/demand/sing a story to the surface, and a life imagined or hoped-for into clearer view.
+Whether an actual house going through years of renovation, or a body and spirit doing the same, our work leans into and against the domestic, the feminine, and feminist.
+It depends on the power of female friendship to coax/demand/sing a story to the surface, and along with it, a life imagined or hoped-for into clearer view.

 from "The World From Up Here," The Apple Speaks